Kansattica/msync/MANUAL.md

     msync sync
 ```

+- The scripts folder has a file called `quickpost.sh`.
+Running `source quickpost.sh` will automate this process for you.
+After it's been sourced, typing `qpost` at the shell will create a temporary file, open it in your `$EDITOR` and automatically enqueue it.
 - `msync queue post` will copy the files you specify into your `msync_accounts` folder, so don't feel obligated to keep them around after you queue them.
 - `msync` does *not* copy attachments when you queue them.
 Attachment paths are converted to absolute file paths and uploaded in place when you `msync sync` up next.
 - The `--body` option to `msync gen` can be useful, especially for prefilling someone's handle in the body of a post, but be careful- your shell might do unwanted things with characters like `!` and `$`.